 Hard Drive Not Initialized

-What should we do if the hard drive marked as “Not initialized” and it isn’t showing up in My Computer?
+What should we do if the hard drive marked as “Not initialized”.

 How to make Windows recognizes it?
-You can right-click the drive and then choose Initialize Disk to initialize it, as shown below.
+What you need to do is, right-click the drive and then choose Initialize Disk to initialize it, for the OS (Windows) to recognize the drive.
+As shown in the below snapshot.

-Note: if this drive capacity is over 2TB, you should initialize it to GPT disk, for MBR disk supports up to 2TB disk.
+Note: if this drive capacity is over 2TB, you should initialize it to GPT disk.
+Because MBR disk supports up to 2TB disk.

 Hard Drive Becomes Unallocated